 No estimations have been made in the compilation of the number of incorrect isolation events.
-Whilst incorrect operational isolation of primary and secondary events historically have not been a performance parameter applicable to TNSPs under STPIS, this information has been collected on a monthly basis over the benchmarking RIN backcast period as part of existing business performance reporting.
+Whilst incorrect operational isolation of primary and secondary events historically has not been a performance parameter applicable to TNSPs under STPIS, this information has been collected on a monthly basis over the benchmarking RIN back-cast period as part of existing business performance reporting.